 World ParaVolley has put together the “World ParaVolley Presents…” webinar series to offer presentations that are of interest to our membership and others.
-We reached out to all our stakeholders to collect suggestions on possible webinar topics and potential speakers and are pleased to announce that we will be presenting the first “World ParaVolley Presents…” webinar on March 29th, 2022 at 15h00 UTC.
+We reached out to all our stakeholders to collect suggestions on possible webinar topics and potential speakers and are pleased to have presented the first “World ParaVolley Presents…” webinar on March 29th, 2022 at 15h00 UTC.

 The objectives of the webinars are to: